ITU-R 468 noise weighting: Weighting curve specification (weighted measurement)

 The weighting curve is specified by both a circuit diagram of a weighting network and a table of amplitude responses.

 Above is the ITU-R 468 Weighting Filter Circuit Diagram.
 The source and sink impedances are both 600 ohms (resistive), as shown in the diagram.
 The values are taken directly from the ITU-R 468 specification.
-Note that since this circuit is purely passive, it cannot create the additional 12 dB gain required; any results must be corrected by a factor of 8.1333, or +18.2 dB.
+Since this circuit is purely passive, it cannot create the additional 12 dB gain required; any results must be corrected by a factor of 8.1333, or +18.2 dB.